AustinT/book-summaries/fiction/novels.md

 Very sad but moving book.
 Made me realize how lucky I was in my childhood not to grow up in poverty.

+# 2020-07-01 The Handmaid's Tale

+Very gripping novel.
+It definitely lived up to its fame.